SimonLuder/simonluder.github.io/_posts/2021-07-22-reflection_medical_analysis_project.md

 tags: [Reflection, Project]
 style:
 color:
-description: A reflection of the project: Medical Analysis from FS21.
+description: A reflection of the project Medical Analysis from FS21.
 ---